Canadian Housing Survey

 - members of religious and other communal colonies.

-Collection exclusions make up less than 0.5% of the target population.
-However, these people are included in the population estimates to which the CHS estimates are adjusted.
+These additional collection exclusions make up less than 0.5% of the target population.
+However, these people are included in the population estimates created for the Labour Force Survey to which the CHS estimates are calibrated.

 Instrument design